Bigghis/bigghis.github.io/_posts/2025-18-10-25-LLM-CHAT-LIKE-ME-FINETUNING.md

 - `tf32: true`: Enables TensorFloat-32 on compatible GPUs (like RTX 3090) for faster matrix operations
 - `gradient_checkpointing: true`: Trades computation for memory by recomputing activations during backward pass instead of storing them all.
 Essential for training larger models
 - `logging_steps: 1`: Logs training metrics every step (useful for monitoring but can slow things down slightly)
-- `flash_attention: true`: Uses Flash Attention 2, a highly optimized attention implementation that significantly speeds up training
+- `flash_attention: true`: Uses Flash Attention 2, a highly optimized attention<sup>(6)</sup> implementation that significantly speeds up training
 - `warmup_ratio: 0.1`: Gradually increases learning rate from 0 to the target over the first 10% of training steps to prevent instability
 - `evals_per_epoch: 1`: Evaluates on validation set once per epoch
 - `saves_per_epoch: 1`: Saves a checkpoint once per epoch
 - `weight_decay: 0.0`: No L2 regularization.
 LoRA's low rank already provides implicit regularization

+<sup>(6)</sup> *[attention](https://bigghis.github.io/AI-appunti/guide/nn/attention.html){:target="_blank" rel="noopener"} is a mechanism in neural networks that allows the model to focus on relevant parts of the input data.
+It is used in [transformer models](https://arxiv.org/abs/1706.03762){:target="_blank" rel="noopener"} to process sequences of tokens in parallel, allowing the model to learn relationships between words and phrases in a more efficient way.*

 #### DeepSpeed Configuration